-The Banitsa cheese pie recipe can be layered or rolled.
+The traditional Banitsa cheese pie recipe can be layered or rolled.
 It is made from thin crusts of dough topped with a mixture of eggs, yogurt, and, most importantly, white brine cheese.
 After baking, the Banitsa is a fluffy, golden brown, and soft pie with a crispy crust on top.

 The white brine cheese (Sirene in Bulgarian or Fete in Greece) plays an essential role in the recipe, which is an indispensable part of the table of the Balkan nations.
 Another key element of Banitsa is the traditional Bulgarian yogurt that provides a unique tartness to the treat.